Cuomo gives farewell address, Hochul to be sworn in at midnight

 ALBANY, N.Y.
-(NEWS10) -It’s Andrew Cuomo’s last day in office as Governor before Lieutenant Governor Kathy Hochul takes over at midnight.
+(NEWS10) — It’s Andrew Cuomo’s last day in office as Governor of New York before Lieutenant Governor Kathy Hochul takes over at midnight on Tuesday.

 The Governor’s farewell address was a mixed bag.
 He gave advice for the future direction of the state.
 But, he also used the time to blast the Attorney General’s report on sexual harassment allegations against him.